cv-library/cv-library.github.io/_posts/2014-10-08-debugging-haproxy-via-git-bisect.md

 Tomcat has a [history of returning 505 status codes](https://www.google.co.uk/search?q=tomcat+505) due to its over-strict parsing of HTTP.
 But we hadn't changed our code!
-Our suspicions immediately turned to haproxy, which we use to load balance across the Solr cluster - the script did not return this error if we pointed it directly at Tomcat.
+Our suspicions immediately turned to HAProxy, which we use to load balance across the Solr cluster - the script did not return this error if we pointed it directly at Tomcat.